ternaus/ternaus.github.io/_posts/2020-08-21-Trained-model-what-is-next.markdown

 ## IX: Days.
 Write a paper that describes your solution to the machine learning competition.

 Even if your paper is not a breakthrough, it will be published and have value to other people.
-Writing papers is a separate skil and you may not have it now.
+Writing academic papers is a different skill, and you may not have it now.
 Not a problem.
-You can collaborate with people that know how to write in academic format.
+You can collaborate with people that know how to write in an academic format.

 Examples:
 * [Deep Convolutional Neural Networks for Breast Cancer Histology Image Analysis](https://scholar.google.com/citations?user=vkjh9X0AAAAJ&hl=en#d=gs_md_cita-d&u=%2Fcitations%3Fview_op%3Dview_citation%26hl%3Den%26user%3Dvkjh9X0AAAAJ%26citation_for_view%3Dvkjh9X0AAAAJ%3ATQgYirikUcIC%26tzom%3D420) 100 citations.
 * [Automatic instrument segmentation in robot-assisted surgery using deep learning](https://scholar.google.com/citations?user=vkjh9X0AAAAJ&hl=en#d=gs_md_cita-d&u=%2Fcitations%3Fview_op%3Dview_citation%26hl%3Den%26user%3Dvkjh9X0AAAAJ%26citation_for_view%3Dvkjh9X0AAAAJ%3AR3hNpaxXUhUC%26tzom%3D420) 100 citations.
 * [Paediatric bone age assessment using deep convolutional neural networks](https://scholar.google.com/citations?user=vkjh9X0AAAAJ&hl=en#d=gs_md_cita-d&u=%2Fcitations%3Fview_op%3Dview_citation%26hl%3Den%26user%3Dvkjh9X0AAAAJ%26citation_for_view%3Dvkjh9X0AAAAJ%3AmB3voiENLucC%26tzom%3D420) 70 citations.
 * [Ternausnet: U-net with vgg11 encoder pre-trained on imagenet for image segmentation](https://scholar.google.com/citations?user=vkjh9X0AAAAJ&hl=en#d=gs_md_cita-d&u=%2Fcitations%3Fview_op%3Dview_citation%26hl%3Den%26user%3Dvkjh9X0AAAAJ%26citation_for_view%3Dvkjh9X0AAAAJ%3AHDshCWvjkbEC%26tzom%3D420).
 My favorite example.
 The idea was trivial.
-This work was written for fun as an addition for the code at GitHub.
-We did a mistake and did not submit it to the conference.
-We assumed that noone would be interested.
+This work was written for fun as an addition to the code at GitHub.
+We made a mistake and did not submit it to the conference.
+We assumed that no one would be interested in.
 It is my most cited work.

 Just look at my [Google Scholar](https://scholar.google.com/citations?user=vkjh9X0AAAAJ&hl=en#).
 Bump in the previous few years comes from the papers that were summarizing participation in different machine learning competitions.